 The Ramble features quiet country roads winding through the Roe Jan area with its idyllic views of farms and mountains.
 It's a beautiful rural setting nestled between the Taconic Mountains and the Hudson River.
-Just two hours north of New York City and two hours west of Boston, this area offers some of the best cycling anywhere.
+Just two hours north of New York City and two & one-half hours west of Boston, this area offers some of the best cycling anywhere.

 The "Roe Jan" name comes from a Dutch settler, Roeliff Jansen.
 Today his name graces the Roeliff Jansen Park, the Roeliff Jansen Community Library, and has come to represent the vibrant community of the towns of Copake, Hillsdale and Ancram.